 The phrase ‘diagnostic odyssey’ is well known among those in the rare disease community, with a long and convoluted path to a definitive diagnosis being all too common.
 Sadly, the moment that a diagnosis is made does not automatically alleviate the emotional burden on patients and their families.
 It is psychologically complex and can pose an equivalent emotional odyssey’ all of its own.

-While this impact is recognised, there was no one place where all the current evidence and good practice was drawn together.
+While this impact is recognized, there was no one place where all the current evidence and good practice was drawn together.

-We are grateful to the following individuals and organisations who have contributed to the project with their opinion, experience, peer review and support:
+We are grateful to the following individuals and organizations who have contributed to the project with their opinion, experience, peer review and support:

 Cambridge Rare Disease Network